YIZHE12/wine/README.md

-# wine quality prediction using PLS ensemble model
+# wine quality prediction using PLS ensemble model in R

 In this repo, I show how to use artial least squares regression to make an emsemble model to predict wine quality.